The Bahamas are struggling to recover before the next hurricane season - The Media HQ

 Revive Grand Bahama

 Grand Bahama was also heavily devastated by Dorian.
-Storm surges of up to 20 feet sank large parts of the island and, according to Smith, flooded more than 4,200 houses.
+According to Smith, storm surges flood large parts of the island up to 20 feet and more than 4,200 homes.

-“Some of these houses may still be standing, but are not sure,” said Katie Wiles, spokeswoman for the American Red Cross.
+“Some of these houses may still be standing, but are not sure,” said Katie Wilkes, spokeswoman for the American Red Cross.
 “One of the main needs here is long-term accommodation.”

 There is also a shortage of drinking water.
 The storm surge dramatically increased the salinity of water supplies in Grand Bahama.